-Native Landscaping in Leander, TX
+Native Plant Garden Planning in Leander, Texas

 Leander residents can access LCRA WaterSmart rebates for turf conversion.
 Up to $3,000 total per property.
 The city sits on the Edwards Plateau with limestone-based soils.
 Native plants adapted to alkaline, well-drained conditions do well.